-To examine the underlying issues outlined above, and others not yet articulated, all parties in the negotiation will need DOE to provide data and an analytic framework complete and accurate enough to support their deliberations.
-DOE's analyses must be adequate to inform a prospective negotiation-for example, a notice of data availability containing a preliminary Technical Support Document or equivalent must be available and timely.
+To examine the underlying issues outlined above, all parties in the negotiation will need DOE to provide data and an analytic framework complete and accurate enough to support their deliberations.
+DOE expects to start the Working Group's discussions with a list of analytical issues and data requests that should be considered for the negotiations and encourages interested parties to submit any data to be considered to the Working Group.